soxueren/atsd/api/sql/README.md

 * EXTEND and LINEAR options require that both start and end time are set in the WHERE clause.
 * If no prior value is found in LINEAR/PRIOR mode, interpolation starts at first available value.
 * If no next  value is found in LINEAR mode, interpolation stops at last available value.
+* In HBase 0.94.x `PRIOR` and `LINEAR` modes are configured to fetch raw values of up to 1 hour before and after outside of the hour-rounded selection interval.
 * `value` condition in the `WHERE` clause applies to interpolated series values instead of raw values.

 ### Regularization Examples